boardgameio/boardgame.io/docs/tutorial.md

 ```

 !> The `endGameIf` field takes a function that determines if
    the game is over.
-If it returns anything other than `undefined`
+If it returns anything other than `undefined`,
    the game ends, and the return value is available at `ctx.gameover`.

 ## Render board